Adelaide Fringe: 1992-4: Adelaide Fringe Festival

 In 1994, the name on the posters changed from Adelaide Festival Fringe to Adelaide Fringe Festival, as a result of changes brought about in 1992–3.
 It decided to adopt the name Adelaide Fringe and to broaden the role of the organisation.
 Dubbed "the affordable festival", the 1992 festival was the most successful in its 32-year history, with many of the events taking place in the newly completed Lion Arts Centre on the western end of North Terrace.
 The 1994 poster showed "Adelaide Fringe Festival", in contrast to the recent past "Adelaide Festival Fringe".

 In 1998, the used its own especially developed ticketing system, FringeTix, for the first time.

 2000: Adelaide Fringe

 The 2000 Fringe dropped the "Festival" and started calling itself the Adelaide Fringe.
-That year was dedicated to dedicated to former state premier and fringe patron Don Dunstan, embracing his vision of social justice and cultural diversity that continues to be an inspiration today.
+That year was dedicated to former state premier and fringe patron Don Dunstan, embracing his vision of social justice and cultural diversity that continues to be an inspiration today.

 In 2006 South Australian Premier Mike Rann announced that the Adelaide Fringe would receive extra government funding (totalling $2 million) to enable it to become an annual event from 2007 onwards.